inexorgame-obsolete/wiki-mirror/Build.md

 ## Downloading the dependencies

 The next step is to get all the required dependencies to compile.
 On windows and mac, all the dependencies are packed in the `src/platform_*` directories.
-You only need an environment that can build c++ programs such as MinGW, xcode or VS.
+You only need an environment that can build c++ programs such as Visual Studio, XCode or MinGW.

-On linux you will need cmake, make, gcc (or clang) and the dev packages of mesa, SDL, SDL_image and SDL_mixer.
+On Linux you will need cmake, make, gcc (or clang) and the dev packages of mesa, SDL, SDL_image and SDL_mixer.
 On systems with apt-get you can simply run the following command `sudo apt-get install git cmake build-essential libsdl{,-mixer,-image}1.2-dev libgl1-mesa-dev`

 ## Running CMake